murnanedaniel/ColliderML/docs/acat.md

 We are striving to provide sample data (a "taster") ahead of each full release, to allow for early testing and development.

+## Acknowledgments

+This work is made possible by a generous NERSC computing allocation: This research used resources of the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231 using NERSC award HEP-ERCAP0034031.

+DM is supported by Danish Data Science Academy, which is funded by the Novo Nordisk Foundation (NNF21SA0069429)

 ## References

 The below references are cited in the ColliderML ACAT 2025 contribution.